 Our vision is for all students to be cognitively, socially, emotionally, and physically healthy in support of positive academic and life outcomes.

 The National School District Wellness Coalition is committed to helping school districts inform, coordinate, enhance and measure the development and implementation of equitable WSCC-related practices and policies through the collective impact model to ensure students are healthy, safe, engaged, supported and challenged, and to drive a national education agenda that supports the Whole Child.

 Is your district interested in joining the National School District Wellness Coalition?
 We are currently accepting applications from interested districts to join our community of school health and wellness experts.
-Applications are being reviewed on a rolling basis and will be accepted until June 30, 2020.
+Applications are being reviewed on a rolling basis until all member spots are filled.
 Early applicants will receive priority.
 Apply now by clicking the link above or contact Brean Witmer at firstname.lastname@example.org for more details.

 Coalition Member Districts

 DC Public Schools (DC)